 - “Innovation is executing new ideas to create value.”
 (Tim Kastelle @timkastelle)

-- “Innovation transforms the useful seeds of invention into solutions valued above every existing alternative – and widely adopted.”
-(Braden Kelley @bradenk)
+- “Innovation transforms the useful seeds of invention into widely adopted solutions valued above every existing solution.”
+(Braden Kelley @innovate)

 - “…innovation is the conversion of a new idea into revenues and profits.”
 (Lafley & Charan, 2008, p.
 21)